Vyral/cathy-naiser/_posts/2020-10-26-q-which-5-home-improvements-offer-a-great-return.md

 **1\.
 Neutralize the color palette.** Light gray is a very popular color these days, but beige or even “greige” are also solid choices that buyers seem to love.
 Just make sure that the gray you pick doesn’t appear as a light blue in your home’s lighting.&nbsp;

 **2\.
 Update your curb appeal.** Your front door is very important as far as first impressions go, so restain or repaint it if it looks dated.
 If it’s noticeably worn or has busted hardware, replacing it will definitely be worth your money.
-Also, power washing the driveway and sidewalks makes everything seem more fresh, as does adding new plants to your flower bed.
+Also, power washing the driveway and sidewalks makes everything seem fresher, as does adding new plants to your flower bed.
 Mulch is the amazing forgiver of all home gardening sins, so be sure to add a fresh layer in there, too.
 Don’t forget to keep your shrubs and trees trimmed so that there’s no branches hanging down precariously over the roof.&nbsp;

 {% include pullquote.html %}